Mixed-Precision Quantization for Deep Vision Models with Integer Quadratic Programming: Introduction

-To overcome this limitation of naive sensitivity-based MPQ, we propose CLADO ({\textbf{C}ross-\textbf{LA}yer-\textbf{D}ependency-aware \textbf{O}ptimization}), an algorithm that measures the cross-layer dependency for all layers efficiently and optimizes a new cross-layer dependency aware objective via Integer Quadratic Programming (IQP).
-We start by applying the second-order Taylor expansion on network quantization loss.
-We decompose the loss into two components with each being a sum of terms.
+To overcome this limitation, we propose CLADO (\textbf{C}ross-\textbf{LA}yer-\textbf{D}ependency-aware \textbf{O}ptimization), an algorithm that measures the cross-layer dependency for all layers efficiently and optimizes a new cross-layer dependency aware objective via Integer Quadratic Programming (IQP).
+Following prior work, we start by applying the second-order Taylor expansion on network quantization loss.
+Then, we decompose the loss into two components with each being a sum of terms.
 Terms in the first component are specific to individual layers and they act independently across layers.
 They are well-addressed in prior work and we refer to them as the \emph{layer-specific sensitivities}.
 Terms in the second component, which prior work ignores, represent interactions between layers and we refer to them as the \emph{cross-layer sensitivities}.
-Naively evaluating them requires calculation of inter-layer Hessian matrices, i.e., off-diagonal blocks of the network Hessian.
-However, direct computation of these matrices requires quadratic time and space complexity in the number of network parameters, which makes the computation practically infeasible.
-We propose an efficient backpropagation-free method that avoids Hessian calculation and computes sensitivities by solving a set of linear equations, that only require $O(L^2)$ evaluations of network, on a small amount of data, to which we refer to as the \emph{sensitivity set}.
-These sensitivities allow us to reformulate the original MPQ problem as an IQP that contains $O(L)$ binary variables and has linear constraints.
-The newly formulated IQP can be solved within seconds.
+Na\"ively evaluating them requires calculation of inter-layer Hessian matrices, which is practically infeasible.
+We propose an efficient backpropagation-free method that avoids Hessian calculation and computes sensitivities by solving a set of linear equations that requires $O(L^2)$ times evaluations of the network on a small set of samples.
+These sensitivities then allow us to reformulate the original MPQ problem as an IQP that contains $O(L)$ binary variables with linear constraints.
+We conduct experiments on multiple networks on the ImageNet dataset and demonstrate an improvement, in top-1 classification accuracy, of up to $27\%$ over uniform precision quantization, and up to $15\%$ over existing MPQ methods.
 The contributions of our work are:

-\begin{itemize} \item CLADO, a sensitivity-based algorithm that captures the cross-layer interactions of quantization error and transforms the MPQ problem into an Integer Quadratic Program that can be solved within seconds. \item CLADO is enabled by an efficient method to compute the cross-layer dependencies in $O(L^2)$ time.
-It is backpropagation-free and only requires forward evaluations of DNNs on a small amount of training data. \item We present ablation studies that verify the importance of cross-layer dependencies in MPQ.
-Experiments on CNNs and transformer models show that CLADO achieves state-of-the-art mixed-precision quantization performance.
-E.g., on ImageNet, without finetuning, CLADO demonstrates an improvement, in top-1 classification accuracy, of up to $27\%$ over uniform precision quantization, and up to $15\%$ over existing MPQ methods; after finetuning, CLADO achieves $\le 1\%$ degradation while other alternatives do not under several tight mode size constraints. \end{itemize}
+\begin{itemize} \item CLADO, the first sensitivity-based algorithm that captures the interactions of quantization error across \emph{all layers} and transforms the MPQ problem into an \emph{Integer Quadratic Program} that can be solved within seconds.